 - Optional: lavender essential oil

-Note: Do not choose a fabric with any metallic filaments if you plan to microwave your lavender heating pad.
-Let’s not set the house on fire, since that would obviously cancel out your aromatherapy treatment. 😬
+- Will any type of fabric work?
+I used a variety of cotton calico prints, but you can experiment with canvas, felt or minky fabric.
+Double-layering fabric may help retain the heat.
+Do not choose a fabric with any metallic filaments if you plan to microwave your lavender heating pad.
+Let’s not set the house on fire! 😬

 Grab your fabric, and prepare to be relaxed by the delicious lavender scent!